 Richard Swallow ‘is brilliant and has an outstanding reputation’ and ‘is an excellent negotiator and fantastic with clients’.
 Legal500 UK 2020 – Regulatory investigations and corporate crime.

 Interviewees note Richard Swallow’s work on behalf of key defendants in several of Europe’s most wide-reaching cartel follow-on damages cases.
 “He is a really experienced litigator and a very strategic and tough opponent,” says a market commentator.
 “He has strong leadership qualities, which is important when you are trying to organise a large group of claimants and defendants and trying to persuade people to co-operate,” notes another source.
 Chambers UK 2020 – Competition Law: Litigation.

 Richard Swallow is a highly regarded litigator and is described by commentators as "a big name for competition litigation."
 He has recently acted for a number of defendants on cartel follow-on damages cases.
 Chambers UK 2019 – Competition Law: Litigation.

 Richard Swallow is recognised as ‘immensely skilled and experienced’.
 Legal500 UK 2021 - Competition Litigation.

 Richard is recognised for:

-Competition Litigation by Chambers, Legal500 [Leading Individual and Hall of Fame], Who’s Who Legal and for Financial Crime: Corporates and Regulatory Investigations and Corporate Crime by: - Chambers, Legal500 UK [Leading Individual and Hall of Fame], Who’s Who Legal.
+Competition Litigation by Chambers, Legal500 and Who’s Who Legal; and Financial Crime: Corporates and Regulatory Investigations and Corporate Crime by Chambers, Legal500 UK and Who’s Who Legal.